Korijn/keycmd/README.md

 ## Configuration

 > **Note**
-> if you are having trouble configuring keycmd, refer to the section [debugging configuration](#debugging-configuration).
+> if you are having trouble configuring keycmd, refer to section [debugging configuration](#debugging-configuration).

 ### Locations

 Configuration can be stored in three places (where `~` is the user home folder and `.` is the current working directory when calling `keycmd`):

 - `~/.keycmd`
+- first `pyproject.toml` found while walking file system up from `.`
 - `./.keycmd`
-- first `pyproject.toml` found while walking file system up from `.`

-Configuration is merged where more local configuration values have precendence.
+Configuration files are loaded and merged in the listed order.

 ### Options